lrc-se/aoc-2020/README.md

 Part 2 uses a caching strategy similar to day 10, but Chrome's memory handling went haywire when I used a plain object, so I had to resort to a `Map` which appears to be almost twice as slow in Firefox.
 Bah.
 Since we're still in single-threaded mode the UI will freeze when computing part 2, so I've split the examples into sub buttons there and moved some code into the component.
 Performance varies greatly between browsers, but count on several seconds at the least.

+### Day 16

+Interface parsing galore!
+Part 2 is solved by continuously updating an index of matching positions for each field rule, looking for 1:1 matches.